isaacwen/Discord-Bots/Coup-Bot/README.md

 # Coup Bot
 This is a bot that runs a classic game of Coup.
 This bot is designed to run in two separate Discord channels, with one channel acting as a lobby where players can queue up for a game and review the rules/commands of the game and the other channel acting as a game channel, where a game of Coup, once started, will be played.
-These two channels will be referred to in the following feature demonstrations as 'lobby' and 'coup-channel', respectively.

 # Contents
 - [Installation](#installation)